-The 164 greenhouses managed by CUAES host 400+ research projects year round.
-With 177,000 square feet it is the largest noncommercial facility in New York.
-Greenhouses provide the controlled environment needed for innovative research, but they are very energy intensive and expensive to light, heat and cool.
+The 164 greenhouses and 125 plant growth chambers managed by CUAES host 550+ research projects year-round.
+Plant growth facilities provide the controlled environments needed for innovative research, but they can also be very energy intensive and expensive to light, heat and cool.

 To sustain agriculture, in the face of a changing climate, we must continue to maintain a strong capacity to support agricultural and natural systems teaching and research.
 We also must focus on maximizing our efficient use of scarce resources.

-CUAES is on a mission to cut energy consumption by improving facilities, upgrading lighting and environmental controls, and by working with greenhouse researchers and educators to maintain optimal growing environments while eliminating unnecessary energy consumption.
+CUAES is on a mission to cut energy consumption by improving facilities, upgrading lighting and environmental controls, developing a new generation of energy efficient growth chambers, and by working with researchers and educators to maintain optimal growing environments while eliminating unnecessary energy consumption.

-As part of this overall effort, we strive to raise awareness by publicizing the cost for heating and lighting of each greenhouse.
-Check out the energy use signs at each entrance.
-We encourage all faculty, staff and students who use the greenhouses to join us in our efforts!
+As part of this overall effort, we strive to raise awareness by publicizing the cost for heating and lighting of each greenhouse and growth chamber.
+Check out the energy use signs at each door.
+We encourage all faculty, staff and students who use the plant growth facilities to join us in our efforts!

 Calculating The Energy Use